 - In addition to the air conditioner. a whole-house dehumidifier can help control humidity by eliminating extra water vapor from interiors throughout the summer.

 - Although VOCs cannot be completely avoided, seeking items with low or no VOCs on the label will help reduce emissions indoors while also improving air quality.

 - Mold and bacteria are rendered unable to reproduce. when UV light is directed at the evaporator coil.

 Erosion is one of the most common causes of the evaporator coil deteriorating over time.
 The weaker the coils, the more likely your air conditioner may leak.
 If you’re experiencing trouble with the coil, seek professional help.

-Alaqua is processing equipment such as evaporator, crystallizer, distillation, heat exchanger, solvent recovery, spray dryer, and evaporator heat exchanger supplier in the USA.
+Alaqua is processing equipment such as an evaporator, crystallizer, distillation, heat exchangers, solvent recovery, spray dryers, and evaporator heat exchanger supplier in the USA.
 We also offer various services such as installation and commissioning, personnel training, troubleshooting, etc services for processing equipment.
 Request a quote today!